yast/y2r/spec/y2r_spec.md

     end
   end
 end
-YCP::DefaultClient.new.main
+Yast::DefaultClient.new.main
 ```

 ### Comparison Operators

-Y2R translates YCP comparison operators as calls of methods in the `YCP::Ops`
+Y2R translates YCP comparison operators as calls of methods in the `Yast::Ops`
 module that implement their behavior.
 Equivalent Ruby operators can't be used
 because their behavior differs from the behavior of YCP operators in some cases.